MomentaiChris26/AccioCurios/README.md

 ## 1.3 Third Party Services

 ### Bootstrap
-Bootstrap was used for css styling in the application.
+Bootstrap was used for CSS styling in the application.
 This allowed the implementation of styling to the website.
 The elements are provided from an external CDN provided by [Stack Path]("https://www.stackpath.com/").
 The styles are taken from a code extract on [Bootstrap]("https://getbootstrap.com/") and modified to fit the pages styling requirement.

 ### Stripe
 Stripe is a payment platform that allows users to purchase other user's listings.
 It links the user to an external page using the stripe API, where the user can enter their credit card details to complete the purchase.
 It's designed to allow safe transaction between buyer and seller with maximum security when processing a buyer's payment.